wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==

+= 1.0.22 =
+* Bug Fix - PayPal IPN Listener upgrade, emailer products were not displaying correctly from the IPN.
+* Bug Fix - Incorrect model number in product details now shows the default WordPress 404 error.
+* Bug Fix - The error checking for the cart account information page was not ensuring an email was entered for the order.
+This was fixed in all themes.
 = 1.0.21 =
 * Bug Fix - PalPal IPN Listener fix, emailer was broken, now emails customer order receipt on completed payment.
 * Bug Fix - Removed footer image from retrieve email in base and default themes.